How to Budget for a Public Art Project - Ep 24

 List out everything you need to create your art project.
 This step can may seem easy, but there are a lot of things you might not think about while creating your budget.
 Here are a few things to consider including in your budget:

-Artist Stipend -- if you are a business hiring an artist to do a site-specific commission, you may want to get a few proposals from a few different artists before you choose one.
+• Artist Stipend — if you are a business hiring an artist to do a site-specific commission, you may want to get a few proposals from a few different artists before you choose one.
 Great!
-Make sure to pay them for their proposals.
+Make sure to pay them a fee for their proposals.

-Consultants -- art consultant (like me), architectural drawings, electrical drawings
+• Consultants — art consultant or curator, architectural drawings, electrical drawings

-Legal Fees -- unless you can do this in house, you'll need a contract between the business and the artist if you are
+• Legal Fees — unless you can do this in house, you'll need a contract between the business and the artist

 STEP 3 : Add A Cost For Each Line Item

-If someone did a project that's similar to yours, but they're not revealing the cost, just feel free to reach out to them, they might be happy to share, because they probably know how hard it was for them to figure out.
+If someone did a project that's similar to yours, but they're not revealing the cost, just feel free to reach out to them.
+They might be happy to share because they probably remember how hard it was for them to figure out.

 STEP 4 : Total It All Up